manleviet/CA-CDR/README.md

 # CA-CDR
-A Maven package for Consistency-based Algorithms for Conflict Detection and Resolution.
+A Maven package for Consistency-based Algorithms for Conflict Detection and Resolution (CA-CDR).

 ## List of algorithms:
 1. QuickXplain [1]